Blog

 Oxalates are the main culprit for causing kidney stones, so you should avoid or limit foods that are high in oxalates.
 These contain more than 50 mg per serving and sometimes even between 100-1000 mg.
 Some people may need to restrict their intake of moderate oxalate foods as well.

-Foods high in oxalate are almost always leafy greens relative to their serving sizes.
-Herbs, teas, spices, and some grains may also contain large quantities, yet as they are not consumed in significant amounts, they don’t often trouble those who opt for a balanced diet.
+Foods high in oxalate relative to their serving sizes are almost always leafy greens.
+Some teas, herbs and spices, and grains may also contain large quantities, yet as they are not consumed in significant amounts, they don’t often trouble those who opt for a balanced diet.

-High oxalate foods relative to their serving sizes include:
+High oxalate foods, relative to their serving sizes, include:

-- Cacao or cocoa powder, which can contain between 300-1470 mg per 100 g
+• Cocoa powder, which can contain between 650-783 mg per 100 g

-You can find a list of foods that are high, moderate, or low in oxalates online[23] or through your doctor or dietitian.
+You can find a list of foods that are high, moderate, or low in oxalates online or through your doctor or dietitian.
+The amount of oxalate will vary depending on whether the food is raw or cooked.
+Boiling can, for instance, decrease the oxalate content of some foods.
+The specific cultivar may also impact oxalate content, with some forms of spinach containing even higher levels.

 Following a Low Oxalate Diet

+A low oxalate diet is a type of diet that can help reduce your oxalate intake to prevent kidney stones and hyperoxalemia.
+Following a low oxalate diet involves avoiding foods that are high in oxalates and choosing low or moderate sources instead.
 The amount of oxalate that you need to limit depends on several factors, such as your medical history, kidney function, urine output, calcium intake, and genetic predisposition.
+Data on the oxalate content of different foods can vary since different sources and techniques may have been used to measure oxalate content.
+For instance, the classification of low oxalate foods may range from 2 mg or less (of oxalate per serving) to 10 mg or less, depending on the information source.
 Generally, a low oxalate diet is considered less than 100 mg per day, though some people may need to restrict it to less than 50 mg per day.
-It is essential to consult your doctor or a dietitian before making dietary changes, especially in case of underlying health conditions.
+However, given the need for precision and to avoid limiting certain foods unnecessarily, it is essential to consult your doctor or a dietitian before making dietary changes, especially in case of underlying health conditions.

-- Legumes: Lentils, chickpeas, black beans, kidney beans, etc.
+• Legumes: Lentils, chickpeas, and kidney beans.

 Here are some tips on how to reduce the oxalate content of foods: